soyrochus/dict-ai-te/README.md

 * Edit or correct transcribed text in the main window.
 * Optional translation to selected language
 * Save transcripts as plain text files.
+* Copy transcripts to your clipboard with a single click.
 * Simple configuration using `.env` or environment variables for the OpenAI API key.

 ## Installation